 equatorial positions.

-Example - what shape is sulfur tetrafluoride (SF4)
+Example 1- What shape is the sulfur tetrafluoride (SF4) molecule?

-Using the VSEPR model we have used before we get:
+Using the VSEPR model we have used before we can say:

-- Sulfur is the central atom and it is in group 6 of the periodic table.
-It has means it has 6 valency electrons it its outer shell.
+Sulfur is the central atom in the molecule and being a group 6 non-metal in the periodic table it has 6 valence electrons in its outer shell.

-- Four fluorine atoms are bonded to the central sulfur atom and each fluorine atom will contribute 1 electron to the covalent bond with the central sulfur atom.
+Four fluorine atoms form 4 covalent bonds to the central sulfur atom and each fluorine atom will contribute 1 electron to the covalent bond with the central sulfur atom.
 So we have 4 electrons in total from the fluorine atoms.

-- The total number of electrons in the valency shells is therefore 10 electrons and dividing by 2 since each covalent bond involves the sharing of a pair of electrons gives 5 electron pairs; so the shape of the SF4 molecule will be based on a trigonal bipyramidal shape.
+The total number of electrons in the valence shells is therefore 10 electrons and dividing by 2 since each covalent bond involves the sharing of a pair of electrons gives 5 electron pairs; so the shape of the SF4 molecule will be based on a trigonal bipyramidal shape.

 However the trigonal bipyramidal structure has 5 atoms bonded to the central atom but in SF4 there are only 4